 Seeking to lift Shakespeare's works off of the page and on to the stage, Shakespeare at Notre Dame is committed to the creation of a broad, asset-based approach to the study of Shakespeare and the theatre arts for the next generation of arts-appreciators.

 Our work encompasses the entire educational spectrum, from kindergarten through college and continuing studies.

 The goals of our outreach programming are simple, yet expansive:

-Our local partners have included the South Bend Community School Corporation, the Robinson Community Learning Center (Robinson Shakespeare Company and ShakeSeniors), Upward Bound, the Stanley Clark School, Penn-Harris-Madison School Corporation, local civic organizations and reading clubs, Notre Dame's College of Arts and Letters, Mendoza College of Business, the DeBartolo Performing Arts Center, and the hundreds of students and theatre professionals that have been a part of our production teams since our inception in 2000.
+Our local partners include a weekly performance course at the Westville Correctional Facility, and standing relationships with the South Bend Community School Corporation, the Robinson Community Learning Center (Robinson Shakespeare Company and ShakeSeniors), the St. Joseph County Library, Upward Bound/TRiO, the Stanley Clark School, Penn-Harris-Madison School Corporation, local civic organizations and reading clubs, Notre Dame's College of Arts and Letters, Mendoza College of Business, the DeBartolo Performing Arts Center, and the hundreds of students and theatre professionals that have been a part of our production teams since our inception in 2000.

 Shakespeare at Notre Dame is proud to commit more than 7,000 student contact hours toward this work on an annual basis.